Amphissus: Mythology

 Apollo found Dryope tending her sheep on a mountainside while she was being accompanied by other dryads.
 The god hid behind a tree and watched her, and later on, he disguised himself as a turtle in order for him to get closer to her.
 Dryope claimed the turtle as hers.
 Then, to scare away the other dryads, Apollo turned into a snake to chased them away and coupled with Dryope.
 This is how she came with child, Amphissus.

-In Ovid's accounts, his mother Dryope picked a lotus for him, which turned out to be a nymph.
+According to Ovid, his mother Dryope picked a lotus for him, which turned out to be a nymph.
 It caused Dryope to become a lotus tree.